Keepers Of Our Republic

 - collaborative cooperation serves and satisfies us far more than competitive opposition;

 Hopefully, this Declaration will be viewed with as unprejudiced and unpartisan an eye as the reader can manage.
-Sometimes, individuals can find it difficult to accept parts of their own nature.
-In the same way, citizens can find it difficult to tolerate the views of their fellow citizens.
+Citizens can sometimes find it difficult to tolerate the views of their fellow citizens, just as individuals can find it difficult to accept parts of their own nature.
 In both cases, though, this is exactly what healthy self-governance requires.

-Keepers of our Republic can choose to become better citizens.
-We can resolve to learn more about the history, principles, virtues and challenges of this government we own.
-We can commit to actively protect the proper functioning and the continuous perfecting of our Union.
+Keepers of our Republic, whether lifelong or brand new citizens, can choose to become better citizens, not just voters.
+We can resolve to learn more about the history, principles and challenges of this government we own.
+We can commit to protect the proper functioning and the continuous perfecting of our Union.
 Sharing this resolve and this commitment with each other is critical, because it can re-introduce us to ourselves.

 Productive politics will come only after we remember that we need each other for this experiment to work…because working together is the American Experiment.